bennyh960/queue-manager/README.md

       process the higher priority first.
     - `skipOnPayloadError` : if it `true` , it will just warn you if payload is not valid but continue. else if it `false` it will kill the process and u get runtime error.
+  - `extraTaskProps`: (optional) - allow you register more properties in your task record.
+(Not supported yet on postgres)
 - **Returns:** `Promise<Task>`

 ---